MikePacey/Lancaster-HEC/docs/software/stata.rst

 Stata and StataMP
 =================

-The HEC hosts an unlimted network licence iversion of Stata MP4, along with 2 licenses each for Stata MP8 and Stata MP16 available for members of the Economics department.
+The HEC hosts an unlimted network licence version of Stata MP4, along with 2 licenses each for Stata MP8 and Stata MP16 available for members of the Economics department.